 In building this tool, we've made a handful of assumptions.
 Here they are, along with links to our references for data:

-- The federal government's poverty income thresholds for 2013 will initially apply in 2014.
+- The federal government's poverty income thresholds for 2017 will apply for the 2018 calendar year.

 - The Kaiser Family Foundation's description of how ObamaCare's subsides will be calculated is accurate.